kentnf/VirusDetect/README.md

 - a `run` command that can validate inputs, classify samples, and prepare sample working files
 - Python implementations of sample preparation, virus-reference alignment, host subtraction, de novo assembly, aligned contig generation, combined-contig deduplication, and virus identification
 - Python-native `blastn`/`blastx` identification outputs, including raw tables, top-hit tables, contig classification FASTA files, per-sample summary TSV/JSON, HTML summary pages, per-reference detail pages, and undetermined-contig reports
-- a Python-first `run` command with an optional transitional `legacy` backend for the existing Perl pipeline
+- a Python-first `run` command for the v2 rewrite line

-The default backend on `main` is now `python`.
-The legacy backend remains available during the migration through `--backend legacy`, but it is now treated as a deprecated compatibility mode.
+The default backend on `main` is `python`.
+The old Perl workflow is no longer runnable through the `virusdetect` CLI on `main`; use the `v1` branch for supported legacy execution.
+Historical workflow notes are documented in [LEGACY.md](/Users/kentnf/projects/cornell/VirusDetect/LEGACY.md).

+Branch roles:

+- `main`: active Python v2 development line
+- `v1`: legacy Perl maintenance line
+- `master`: frozen historical alias of the old v1 state; kept temporarily for compatibility

 This is still an alpha release line: the Python pipeline is functional through identification and reporting, but report parity and package-manager distribution are not finished yet.